AlexWang-16/learn_javafx/README.md

 ### JFX07
 This project focuses on the use of Combo box (a select box) and ObservableList, a container type that listens for action events to check for updates, adding or removing items from its list (perfect for interfaces).

+### JFX08
+A demo focusing on how ListView works.
+ListView is Java's term for select box in HTML.
+It can be a single or multiselect listbox.
+This demo also demonstrates how to retrieve selected items as well as adding items to the list after an event has triggered.